 4. WRITING: CHUNK ADVANCED SKILLS

-Of all the tasks we ask students to do in English class, writing is probably the most frustrating for students who need scaffolding.
+Of all the tasks we ask students to do in English class, writing is probably the most frustrating for students.
 It’s a complicated process.
 Students have to reflect on a topic, analyze what they have read, organize the information logically, and synthesize what they know in order to create something new.

 As I’ve worked with Title I students and co-taught classes at both the middle and high school levels, chunking has been the most effective way to scaffold writing.
 Consider the needs of your students.
 Can they handle analyzing an entire introduction paragraph at once, or do they need you to break down the individual components?
 I’ve done both…for different student needs.